BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 Because `Point` is defined in the module `ThinkJulia`, its “full name” is `ThinkJulia.Point`.

 A struct is like a factory for creating objects.
-To create a point, you call `Point` as if it were a function having as arguments the values of the attributes.
+To create a point, you call `Point` as if it were a function having as arguments the values of the fields.
 When `Point` is used as a function, it is called a **constructor**.

 ```jldoctest chap15
 julia> p = Point(3.0, 4.0)